jekyllgrim/ZScript_Basics/HUD_and_statusbar.md

 <img src="HUDguides/medi_rightbottom_offset.png" title="" alt="Right bottom with 2-pixel offset" data-align="center">

 Note that `DrawImage()` and most of the other drawing functions support their own scaling, sepate from the HUD size.
-For examplle, you can have a 320x200 HUD but draw the Medikit twice as large:
+For example, you can have a 320x200 HUD but draw the Medikit twice as large:

 ```csharp
 DrawImage("MEDIA", (-2,-2), DI_SCREEN_RIGHT_BOTTOM|DI_ITEM_RIGHT_BOTTOM, scale: (2, 2));